RosettaCommons/documentation/development_documentation/CitationManager.md

 ## 2. How we document contributions: The Rosetta CitationManager

-The Rosetta CitationManager is a Rosetta singleton -- an global object of which one instance exists in memory for a given Rosetta session.
+The Rosetta CitationManager is a Rosetta singleton -- a global object of which one instance exists in memory for a given Rosetta session.
 Its job is to track which Rosetta modules were used during a Rosetta session, and to issue a report at the end of the session listing the published modules that should be cited (and the relevant papers), plus the unpublished modules whose authors should be included as coauthors on the first publication using those modules (plus the authors' names and contact information).
 Any Rosetta module may register itself with the CitationManager, providing information about its citation(s) (if published) or author(s) (if unpublished).
 In the case of Movers, Filters, TaskOperations, ResidueSelectors, EnergyMethods (score terms), SimpleMetrics, or PackerPalettes, special function overrides exist to make it easy for the [[RosettaScripts]] application to register all of the scripted modules in a user's script.
 At the end of Rosetta execution, a message similar to the following is written:

 ```
 basic.citation_manager.CitationManager: